AKLukman/fanal-shop-backend/README.md

 Welcome to the **Fanal Shop Server** project!
 This repository contains the **server-side code** for the **Fanal Shop E-Commerce Application**, a modern platform designed to handle products, users, orders, and payments efficiently.

-This README file provides all the information you need to **set up**, **run**, and **contribute** to the project as a team.
-Please follow the instructions below to maintain a consistent and efficient development process.

 ---